HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 OCJP.
 This certification further commits the agency to submit to OCJP a copy of.

-its EEOP within '60 calendar days of'the Executive Director's signature. on'the
+its EEOP within 60 calendar days of the Executive Director's signature on the

 OCJP A301.
 The ESOP must be developed for the implementing agency.